Research on systems people can trust

 Read the full project description

-02 IoTxWeb3: lifecycle management and data sharing for IoT devices
+02 IoTxWeb3: lifecycle management and data sharing for Internet of Things (IoT) devices

-IoTxWeb3: lifecycle management and data sharing for IoT devices
+IoTxWeb3: lifecycle management and data sharing for Internet of Things (IoT) devices

-We combine IoT devices with blockchain and smart contracts so that device permissions, data sharing, and lifecycle management can be handled in a transparent way.
+We combine Internet of Things (IoT) devices with blockchain and smart contracts so that device permissions, data sharing, and lifecycle management can be handled in a transparent way.

 Read the full project description